WojtusMientus/WojtusMientus/README.md

 * 🌍  I'm based in Warsaw
 * 🖥️  See my portfolio at [Itch.io](http://wojciech-maciejewski.itch.io/)
 * ✉️  You can contact me at [wojciechmaciejewski00@gmail.com](mailto:wojciechmaciejewski00@gmail.com)
-* 📓  I'm learning Unreal Engine 5, Blueprints and starting my journey with Enemy AI using Behavioral Trees
+* 📓  I'm learning Unreal Engine 5, Blueprints and starting my journey with Enemy AI using Behavior Trees